mccabedarren/python-tutorial/classes.md

 ***

-If you have trouble with this tutorial please [tell me about it](./contact-me.md) and I'll make this tutorial better.
+If you have troubles with this tutorial please [tell me about it](./contact-me.md) and I'll make this tutorial better.
 If you like this tutorial, please [give it a star](./README.md#how-can-i-thank-you-for-writing-and-sharing-this-tutorial).